MohamedElmonyar/Tic-Tac_Toe-Game/README.md

 # Tic-Tac-Toe Game

-This is a simple Tic-Tac-Toe game developed using [insert the language/technology here, e.g., C#, Java, Python, etc.].
+This is a simple Tic-Tac-Toe game
 The game allows two players to compete in an interactive graphical interface.

 ## Features